useblocks/sphinx-needs/docs/directives/needfilter.rst

 ==========

 .. deprecated:: 0.2.0

-	Please use needlist, :ref:`needtable` or  needdiagram instead of needfilter.
+.. note:: Deprecated!
+Please use the more powerful directives :ref:`needlist`, :ref:`needtable` or  :ref:`needflow` instead of needfilter.
 	        **needfilter** will be removed with version 1.0.0!

 Example::